meluge/ATLASforFOL/README.md

 ```
 Click the *Execute* button on the GUI.
 It should find an instance, which indicates that Alloy can successfully run on your machine.
 Then, you can close the AlloyMax GUI.

+**Note:**
+The above step may not be necessary because explicitly providing the library path using `-Djava.library.path` can let AlloyMax successfully find the third-party libraries such as OpenWBO.

 ## Task file
 We extend the problem format from [samples2LTL](https://github.com/ivan-gavran/samples2LTL) to define a problem.
 The file looks like:
 ```